radenvodka/Hunting-Tools/README.md

 [subjack](https://github.com/haccer/subjack) -  is a Subdomain Takeover tool written in Go designed to scan a list of subdomains concurrently and identify ones that are able to be hijacked

 [fetchurls](https://github.com/adamdehaven/fetchurls) - A bash script to spider a site, follow links, and fetch urls (with built-in filtering) into a generated text file
-[fetchurls](https://github.com/adamdehaven/fetchurls) - A bash script to spider a site, follow links, and fetch urls (with built-in filtering) into a generated text file

-[fetchurls](https://github.com/adamdehaven/fetchurls) - A bash script to spider a site, follow links, and fetch urls (with built-in filtering) into a generated text file

 [assets.sh](https://github.com/mr-n30/assets) - Bash script used to automate asset discovery when doing recon.
 Output will be saved in: ~/targets/<domain>.